 "By all means, take one.
 Take the box."

 "Thank you."
-Anthony got up, took a tissue, sat back down, and carefully plugged his nose.
+Andy got up, took a tissue, sat back down, and carefully plugged his nose.

 "Carrie?"
-Anthony stood to see where she'd been gone, but she didn't hear him and was already out of sight.
+Andy stood to see where she'd been gone, but she didn't hear him and was already out of sight.
 "Okay.
 I'll see you later."

 "Shh!"
-Anthony looked around to make sure nobody was listening.
+Andy looked around to make sure nobody was listening.
 "Yeah.
 Be quiet.
 Someone will hear."

 "Well, is she all right?"